DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxChart/1 Configuration/zoomAndPan/dragBoxStyle/opacity.md

 Specifies the drag box's transparency.

 ---
-This option accepts a value from 0 to 1: 0 makes the drag box transparent; 1 makes it opaque.
+This property accepts a value from 0 to 1: 0 makes the drag box transparent; 1 makes it opaque.